a2000l/a2000l.github.io/content/home/mixed-media/mixed-media-15.md

 weight: -10
 images:
 - /images/origin/or05.png
+title: Origin of the world
 tags:
-- mixed-media
 ---

-## Origin of the world

-Acrylic on canvas, mixed technique, 90x70cm
+Acrylic on canvas, mixed technique, 90x70cm, 2015